CharleneMills/react-i-ii-review/react-fundamentals.md

 export default Mentor;
 ```

+Its adding a class based on a condition

 10. Explain how data is passed from a parent component to a child component.

+Props

 ### Apply